Understanding the Impacts of Trauma

-Many people think they haven't experienced trauma, without realizing that trauma can result from any stressful experience that is inescapable, that overwhelms our resources at that current stage of development, or that leaves us feeling immobilized, trapped, humiliated, ashamed, worthless, or helpless.
-Trauma can result from a one-time event, or from experiences that occurred, even subtly, over many years.
+Trauma can result from any stressful experience that is inescapable, that overwhelms our current resources, or that leaves us feeling immobilized, trapped, humiliated, ashamed, worthless, or helpless.
+Trauma can result from a one-time event, or from experiences that occurred and accumulated over many years.
 Shivani defines a traumatic experience not by the type of event that occurred, but by the lasting impacts those experiences had on a person's overall functioning.

-The legacy of trauma can present as chronic dysregulation of the nervous system, feeling shut down or numb, anxiety and panic, angry or hostile voices in your head, substance use, avoidance, fears of emotions or memories, flashbacks, fears of intimacy, self-harm, suicidal thoughts, feelings of unworthiness and shame, and fragmented sense of self.
+The legacy of trauma can present in many ways, including chronic dysregulation of the nervous system, feeling shut down or numb, anxiety and panic, angry or hostile voices in your head, substance use, avoidance, fears of emotions or memories, flashbacks, fears of intimacy, self-harm, suicidal thoughts, feeling disconnected from your body, feelings of unworthiness and shame, and a fragmented sense of self.

 What Shivani Treats

-Childhood Developmental & Complex Trauma including physical, emotional, or sexual abuse; growing up with parents with mental illness or addiction; insecure or disorganized attachment; racialized trauma.
+Childhood Developmental & Complex Trauma including physical, emotional, or sexual abuse; growing up with parents with mental illness or addiction; insecure or disorganized attachment.